 I need to have €300K in investments which will yield €12K (or 4%) yearly.

 After 6 months of unpaid sabbatical, I concluded that I needed to revisit my initial projection of €300k for financial independence.
 If I want to live a good life beyond the basics, I would need at least twice as much before I can announce financial independence.

 The €1000 monthly budget covers well the accommodation, utilities, groceries, sports, cosmetics and personal care items.

 Unfortunately, that is not all.
 As I crunched the numbers, the truth stared me in the eyes: I needed additional €1K a month for items beyond the basics.
 These include but are not limited to visiting my family, trips, side hustles, electronics, weddings, birthdays, charity, clothes, courses, books, certifications, additional leisure activities, etc.

 In terms of numbers, my net worth stayed stable – it even went slightly up (less than 1%).
 Which is quite miraculous, given the fact that I didn’t receive my main income for half of 2017!
 It’s mostly because of my stock investments raising in value due to the overall bull market, which we are currently at.

 All in all, I am pretty happy with my 2017 goals.
-I had very good insight on what works for me and what not.
-I get very excited at the beginning, but as the time passes by, I get distracted and the intensity goes down.
+I had a very good insight on what works for me and what not.
+I get very excited at the beginning, but as time passes by, I get distracted and the intensity goes down.